Tim Ross: Architecture and design

 Ross's interest in architecture has led to speaking engagements at The 50s and 60s House Symposium (Museum of Sydney), Home Series talks (Government House), Sydney Design Week, and he is an ambassador for Sydney Open.
 In 2012 Tim became a member of the Creative Services Advisory Committee for Sydney Living Museums.
 Ross spoke at the opening of the London Design Museum, gave the Heritage Council Address in 2018 in Melbourne and was a keynote speaker at the Culture of Lates Symposium in London.
 In December 2018 he launched the "Home: A Suburban Obsession" exhibition at the State Library of Queensland.

 He has written on architecture for various publications including Real Living, Habitus, The Saturday Paper, The Smith Journal, Qantas Magazine and The Guardian.

 In 2019, Ross was awarded the prestigious National President's Prize from the Australian Institute of Architects for his advocacy work in architecture.

 Ross's two part series on Australian architecture, Streets of Your Town premiered on ABC TV in November 2016.
 Followed by Designing A Legacy in February 2021 on ABC TV.

+In 2025, Ross launched a podcast with Kevin McCloud, entiled "Tim & Kev's Big Design Adventure," which was in the works for over two years.
+In each episode the two hosts discuss different architectural buildings they have visited, encompassed with general conversation between friends.